35°52.320' N 014°35.874' E

 35°52'19" N 014°35'52" E

 HMS Southwold is one of the World War II wrecks around Malta.
 Southwold was a British Hunt class destroyer, about 85 m in length with 9.5 m beam.
 On 24 March 1942 she hit a mine and sunk approximately 2.5 km off Marsaskala, east of Malta.

 HMS Southwold wreck is in two parts, located some 300 m away from each other on sandy bottom.
 The bow part is the larger piece, about 40 m in length, and lies on its starboard side in a depth of 68 m.
 The stern part is about 28 m long and sits upright 73 m deep.
 Both parts are technical dives.

-As of 1st May 2019 HMS Southwold is under protection of Heritage Malta, and diving the wreck requires a special permit.
-Read more about diving the historical wrecks in Malta
+As of 1st May 2019 HMS Southwold is managed by Heritage Malta, and diving the wreck requires a special permit.
+Read more about diving the historical wrecks in Malta.

 HMS Southwold’s sister ship HMS Oakley (L72), later renamed ORP Kujawiak in Poland, is another deep wreck dive in Malta.

-The first video is HMS Southwold stern section and the second video is the bow section of the wreck.
+The first video is HMS Southwold's stern section, and the second video is the bow section of the wreck.

 More info about HMS Southwold dive site

 Wrecksite.eu - HMS Southwold's bow section